VeronikaRuliskova/help/docs/send-sms-notification.md

 ---

 ## “sendsms” action
-It allows to send a text short message to one recipients.
+It allows to send a text short message to one recipient.

 This command has the list of parameters shown in [table 1c.](#table-1c---send-sms-notification-parameters)